metamn/beat/code/pages/web-trends-september-2016/web-trends-september-2016.md

 - a surprise
 - very nice graphics
-- just strengthening the message
+- which strengthens the message